ahnaf-zamil/zenora/docs/source/using-oauth.rst

 Using Oauth
 ===============

-Zenora has can be used for accessing the Discord Oauth API.
+Zenora can be used for accessing the Discord Oauth API.
 It is very simple to use, and reduces a lot of the hassle for implementing Discord Oauth in your application.
 But before you do try out Zenora, you need to know how to use get the authorization code from the Discord API in order to use it (this is mandatory and cannot be avoided as Zenora depends on that code in order to get the access token).